 The bronze medal winners are…

-Signage is a broad category including all signage pertaining to trains, venues, queues, venues sections/seating, etc. At the beginning of our Olympic Extravaganza, I mentally awarded signage a gold medal but over the course of the Olympics, signage went from being awarded a gold to a silver to a cubic zirconia and finally settles at bronze.
+Signage is a broad category including all signage pertaining to trains, venues, queues, venue sections/seating, etc. At the beginning of our Olympic Extravaganza, I mentally awarded signage a gold medal but over the course of the Olympics, signage went from being awarded a gold medal to a silver medal to a cubic zirconia medal and finally settled on a bronze medal.

 As soon as we got off the train, we looked around the platform for a fluorescent pink Olympic sign directing us to the Javelin train.
 No sign existed.
 In fact, the Tube maps inside the trains didn’t have King’s Cross-St. Pancras station marked as an Olympic transit station (Tube stations that were close to venues were labeled with a pink fluorescent sticker citing the venue name).
 The missing notation on the Tube map and the non-existent signage at King’s Cross-St. Pancras made me question if I had my facts wrong.